johsteffens/tbman/README.md

 It uses/falls-back-to system functions for acquiring memory pools, for its own memory needs and for large memory requests.

 ## Motivation for this project
-The management algorithm has been conceived and designed for the project [beth](https://github.com/johsteffens/beth).
-[Tbman](https://github.com/johsteffens/tbman) is a stand-alone spin-off offered for general purpose usage.
+This memory manager has been developed for the project [beth](https://github.com/johsteffens/beth).
+It has reached sufficient maturity for general purpose and platform independent usage.
+We therefore created this spin-off-project [Tbman](https://github.com/johsteffens/tbman) where the manager is offered as stand-alone solution.

-I hope it will enrich your program.
+I hope you will find it useful.

 **More Details:**
 * *Coming soon ...*